angular/angular/src/lib/tabs/tabs.md

 ### Events

-The `selectChange` output event is emitted when the active tab changes.
+The `selectedTabChange` output event is emitted when the active tab changes.

 The `focusChange` output event is emitted when the user puts focus on any of the tab labels in the header, usually through keyboard navigation.